aminparsa18/AspireToKube/README.md

 ### `aspire2kube generate`

-Generate Kubernetes migration package from Aspirate output.
-This command runs on Windows and creates a deployment-ready package.
+Package Kubernetes migration bundle from Aspirate output.
+This command takes the manifests generated by Aspirate and packages them along with Docker images into a ready-to-deploy bundle (zip file). **Note:** Aspirate must be run first to generate the Kubernetes manifests - this command packages them for migration.

 #### Options